-Much of the information available about French education prepares you for the procedures and helps you understand the system.
-However, there are some aspects about moving your child to France that aren’t mentioned in books and certainly don’t feature in the fantasy ‘get a new life’ TV programmes that dominate British viewers screens.
-Based on conversations with people who have brought children into the French education system we have compiled a kind of ‘reality check’, which may help make you aware of these other aspects.
+Much of the information available about French education prepares you for the procedures and helps you understand how to settle your children into school in France.
+However, there are some aspects about moving your child to France that are rarely mentioned and certainly don’t feature in the fantasy ‘new life in France’ TV programmes that dominate British viewer’s screens.
+If you’re considering bringing up British children in France, these five ‘reality checks’ will make sure you know exactly what you’re getting into!

 1. You are altering part of your child’s identity

 Your child will naturally develop elements of French identity after their experiences in school in France.
 How much this changes them depends on the age at which they enter the system and the duration of their stay.

 – Children coming to France as infants will have little memory of their former country and their identity, language and learning skills will be almost entirely shaped by the French system.
 You may imagine that you have, for example, a British child going to school in France, but in fact you will soon have a French child with British parents.